myntra/hapreload/README.md

 A simple tool to add rules to haproxy.cfg and reload the [Haproxy](https://hub.docker.com/_/haproxy/) container.
-It uses JSON RPC and has Add, Remove and Generate Methods.
+It uses JSON RPC and has Add, Remove, Generate Methods.
 Please see test.py for usage.

 The tool uses go package text/template to generate frontend and backend entries.